rmarmer1/constructor-and-prototype-pattern-workshop/README.md

 At a high level, this week is about building an effective process for learning unfamiliar language features and patterns.
 In this workshop, you'll practice using this process to understand some code that uses the constructor and prototype pattern.

-You'll also write some code that uses this pattern to encapsulate some behaviour.
+You'll also write some code that uses this pattern to encapsulate behaviour.

 ### Getting visibility

 A great way to understand code is to first tighten the loop, then get visibility.
 In this workshop, we'll practice getting visibility.
-As you go through the workshop, try using `console.log()` to inspect the values of:
+As you go through the workshop, use `console.log()` to inspect the values of:

 * Variables
 * Parameters